Patriots Draft Preview: Best Fits at Wide Receiver | CLNS Media

 Background: Jefferson didn’t participate at the combine due to a foot injury, but Senior Bowl executive director Jim Nagy tweeted that he was the fastest player clocked in Mobile.
 The Florida wideout had modest production over four collegiate seasons, but he is as advanced as a route runner as I’ve studied at the college level.
 Some of that comes from his father, Shawn, who played 13 NFL seasons at wide receiver and is now an assistant coach with the Jets.

 How He Wins: Jefferson’s release game is exceptional due to his ability to move defensive backs off their spots, stack moves together, and explode out of his release.
-In his matchup against future first-round pick Devin Singletary, Jefferson won handily, with eight catches for 73 yards.
-On the play above, Jefferson’s (bottom of screen) first step resets the line of scrimmage to move Singletary inside, opening up more space for Jefferson to operate along the sideline.
+In his matchup against future first-round pick Derek Stingley, Jefferson won handily, with eight catches for 73 yards.
+On the play above, Jefferson’s (bottom of screen) first step resets the line of scrimmage to move Stingley inside, opening up more space for Jefferson to operate along the sideline.
 He then adds a foot-fire release on top of the inside move and explodes into his route.
-From there, Jefferson could work to stack vertically, but instead, he allows Singletary to catch up to him, then slams on the breaks to adjust to a back-shoulder throw.
+From there, Jefferson could work to stack vertically, but instead, he allows Stingley to catch up to him, then slams on the breaks to adjust to a back-shoulder throw.

 Chase Claypool, Notre Dame